michaelgrosner/tribeca/README.md

 3. Run the new instance with `./X.sh` or `K=X.sh make start`, also the commands `make screen`, `make stop` and `make restart` allow the environment variable `K`, the value is simply the filename of the config file that you want to run; this value will also be used as the `uid` of the process executed by `screen`.

-4. Open in the web browser the different pages of the ports of the different running instances, or display the UI of all instances together in a single page using the MATRYOSHKA link in the footer and the config option `MatryoshkaUrl`.
+4. Open in the web browser the different pages of the ports of the different running instances, or display the UI of all instances together in a single page using the MATRYOSHKA link in the footer and the optional argument `--matryoshka=URL`.

 After multiple config files are setup, to control them all together instead of one by one, the commands `make startall`, `make stopall` and `make restartall` are also available, just remember that config files with a filename starting with underscore symbol "_" will be skipped.

 ### Application Usage

-1. Open your web browser to connect to HTTPS port `3000` (or value of `WebClientListenPort`) of the machine running K. If you're running K locally on Mac/Windows on Docker, replace "localhost" with the address returned by `boot2docker ip`.
+1. Open your web browser to connect to HTTPS port `3000` (or your configured port number) of the machine running K. If you're running K locally on Mac/Windows on Docker, replace "localhost" with the address returned by `boot2docker ip`.

 2. Read up on how to use K and market making in the [manual](https://github.com/ctubio/Krypto-trading-bot/blob/master/MANUAL.md).